lolcommits/lolcommits-uploldz/README.md

     $ gem install lolcommits-uploldz

-Then configure to enable it and set the remote endpoint:
+Then configure to enable and set the remote endpoint:

     $ lolcommits --config -p uploldz
     # set enabled to `true`
     # set the remote endpoint (must begin with http(s)://)
-    # optionally set a key (sent in params) and/or HTTP Basic auth credentials
+    # optionally set a key (sent in params) and/or HTTP Basic Auth credentials

 That's it!
-Provided the endpoint responds correctly, your next lolcommit will be uploaded to the remote endpoint.
+Provided the endpoint responds correctly, your next lolcommit will be uploaded to it.
 To disable use:

     $ lolcommits --config -p uploldz
     # and set enabled to `false`